-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Exchange Stabilization Fund as of September 30, 2013 and 2012, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the U.S. Department of the Treasury's Exchange Stabilization Fund as of September 30, 2014 and 2013, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.

-Other Matter
+Other Matters